XGBoost Parameters Tuning: A Complete Guide with Python Codes

 Again we can see a slight improvement in the score.

 Lastly, we should lower the learning rate and add more trees.
-Let’s use the cv function of XGBoost to do the job again.
+Let’s use the cv function of XGBoost classifier to do the job again.

 xgb4 = XGBClassifier(